 In 1871 the family, including Julia, then thirteen, was living at 94 Grosvenor Place Marylebone.
 The household included 4 live-in servants.

 In 1874 Julia was involved in Shakespearean tableaux with her sister Alice.
 She appeared as Juliet in a ‘Romeo and Juliet’ tableau arranged by Edward Matthew Ward, RA.
-She also appeared as Anne Page in the ‘Merry Wives of Windsor‘, arranged by the author and journalist Edward Dicey; however a correction in The Times of 24 April 1874 advised that role was given to Miss Gilbert.
+She was reported to have appeared as Anne Page in the ‘Merry Wives of Windsor’, arranged by the author and journalist Edward Dicey; however a correction in The Times of 24 April 1874 advised that role was given to Miss Gilbert.

 Wilkinson -Mainwaring. -On the 12th inst., at the parish church, St. Swithin's, by the Rev. Edward Allfrey, John Campbell Wilkinson, lieutenant R. N., youngest son of George Yeldham Wilkinson, Esq., of Tapton, Derbyshire, to Julia, youngest daughter of the late Gordon Mainwaring, Esq. of Whitmore, Staffordshire.